Home Health Care Business Plan

 St. Helen’s Home Care will be able to achieve success by offering the following competitive advantages:

-- Pricing: Helen’s pricing will be more affordable than its competition.
+• Pricing: Helen’s will provide affordable home health care.
 They will also work on payment arrangements with the patient and their family so that the patient won’t have to sacrifice any type of care because the cost is too high.
 The company is also working to partner with local and national insurance companies so that our patients can have their care partially or fully covered by their insurance plans.

 Marketing Plan